Causes of World War II: Legacies of World War I

 The demilitarised Rhineland and the additional cutbacks on military also infuriated the Germans.
 Although France logically wanted the Rhineland to be a neutral zone, France had the power to make their desire happen, which merely exacerbated German resentment of the French.
 In addition, the Treaty of Versailles dissolved the German general staff, and possession of navy ships, aircraft, poison gas, tanks and heavy artillery was also made illegal.
 The humiliation of being bossed around by the victor countries, especially France, and being stripped of their prized military made the Germans resent the Weimar Republic and idolise anyone who stood up to it.
 Austria also found the treaty unjust, which encouraged Hitler's popularity.

-The conditions generated bitter resentment towards the war's victors, who had promised the Germans that US President Woodrow Wilson's Fourteen Points would be a guideline for peace; but the Americans had played only a minor role in the war, and Wilson could not convince the Allies to agree to adopt his Fourteen Points.
-Many Germans felt that the German government had agreed to an armistice based on that understanding, and others felt that the German Revolution of 1918–1919 had been orchestrated by the "November criminals", who later assumed office in the new Weimar Republic.
-The Italians felt betrayed by the Allies who, despite promising them the Italian-inhabited lands of Fiume and Dalmatia in the Treaty of London, ended up giving those lands to the newly-created Yugoslavia instead.
-The Japanese also started to express resentment against Western Europe for how they were treated during the negotiations of the Treaty of Versailles.
+US President Woodrow Wilson said his Fourteen Points would be a guideline for peace and would not penalize Germany.
+However Wilson could not convince the Allies to agree to adopt his Fourteen Points and the peace was deliberately harsh on the losers.
+Germans felt betrayed.
+The Italians were on the winning side but they too felt betrayed by the Allies who, despite promising them the Italian-inhabited lands of Fiume and Dalmatia in the Treaty of London, ended up giving those lands to the newly-created Yugoslavia instead.
+The Japanese also started to express resentment for how they were neglected during the negotiations of the Treaty of Versailles.
 The Japanese proposition to discuss the issue of racial equality was not put in the final draft because of many other Allies, and the Japanese participation in the war caused little reward for the country.
 The war's economic and psychological legacies persisted well into the Interwar period.